Last Updated on February 18, 2022 by Lea Melo

 - Have to know the Portuguese language

-Also, if proof of ties with the Sephardic community is carried out through ancestry, there is no limit ancestry for application purposes.
+Also, if proof of ties with the Sephardic community is carried out through ancestry, there is no limit to ancestry for application purposes.

 The certificate proving belonging to the Sephardic community (or the existence of links) must be issued by a Portuguese Jewish Community.
 This document must be part of the application for Portuguese nationality.